vitalykoltov/hashicorp-assignment/terraform-getting-started.md

 - [Install Docker Engine](https://docs.docker.com/engine/install/) for the Docker Desktop for Linux Platform
 - We will be installing on the Debian Linux server
 - [Install Docker Desktop on Debian](https://docs.docker.com/desktop/install/debian/)
-- Confirm Docker Engine has been installed by running the following command:
+- Confirm Docker Engine has been installed.
+Type `docker info` and press ENTER:

 ```
 $docker info
 ```

-- You will see output similar to this if your environment has been installed:
+You will see output similar to this if your environment has been installed:

 ```
 Client:
  Context:    default